odow/StochOptFormat/README.md

   (Spoiler alert: it is not the first stage decision.
 See [Problems, policies, and algorithms](#problems-policies-and-algorithms).)

-Equally important as the things that we set out to do, is the things that we did _not_ set out to do.
+Equally important as the things that we set out to do, are the things that we did _not_ set out to do.

   - We did not try to incorporate chance constraints.
   - We did not try to incorporate continuous random variables.
   - We did not try to incorporate decision-hazard nodes.

 Finally, StochOptFormat is not an algebraic modeling language for stochastic programming.
 Instead, it is an instance format [5].

 You should not write StochOptFormat files by hand.
 Nor should you need to consider the exact layout of the file when formulating your model.
 The analog is the MPS file format.
 No one writes MPS files by hand, and most people are probably unaware of the exact structure and syntax of an MPS file.
 Instead, we use high-level algebraic modeling languages like [JuMP] to build models, and we expect our solvers to handle the difficulty of reading and writing the MPS files.

 ## Example